 What’s wrong with arbitration is that the system is not a level playing field.
 Here are some of the problems families face when they go to arbitration instead of a jury trial:

 *An arbitrator is less likely to award punitive damages.
 That means that in egregious cases of neglect or abuse, the amount an institution will pay will be limited.

 *The arbitrator has an incentive to find in favor of the corporation, not the individual.
 Why?
 Because the corporation represents a potential repeat customer for the arbitrator while the individual is for sure a one-time customer.
 If a corporation likes the way an arbitrator handles their case, they’ll want to use that arbitrator over and over.
 Think about it – repeat clients are good business for arbitrators.

 *The arbitration process is generally confidential, which means that cases are never publicly reported.
 If a nursing home chain is repeatedly going to arbitration, there’s no way for other families to know that.
 Once an arbitration ruling for claims of elder neglect or abuse is final, the proceedings are sealed and there’s no way for a third party to determine whether the arbitration itself was conducted fairly.
 Secrecy is never good for families who want to know a facility’s history.

 If you signed an arbitration clause, all is not necessarily lost.
-In my next video, I will explain to you the steps you need to get out from under arbitration and make sure you and your family can use the court system to protect your rights.
+In an upcoming video, I will explain to you the steps you need to get out from under arbitration and make sure you and your family can use the court system to protect your rights.

-If you have concerns about a loved one in a care facility, please give us a call at York Law Firm (916) 643-2200.
+If you have concerns about a loved one in a care facility, please give us a call at York Law Firm.